-10.44.4.2 Rules for TWT scheduling STA
+25.7.3.2 Rules for TWT scheduling STA

-A TWT scheduling STA may include a TWT element in a Beacon frame scheduled at a TBTT (see 10.1.3.2 (Beacon generation in non-DMG infrastructure networks)).
+A TWT scheduling STA may include a broadcast TWT element in a Beacon frame that is scheduled at a TBTT (see 11.1.3.2 (Beacon generation in non-DMG infrastructure networks)).
 The TWT scheduling STA shall include one or more TWT parameter sets in the TWT element, and each TWT parameter set may indicate a periodic occurrence of TWTs.
+The TWT scheduling STA shall set the NDP Paging Indicator subfield to 0, the Broadcast subfield to 1, the Implicit subfield to 1, and the Responder PM Mode subfield to 0 in the TWT element (see 10.45.7 (TWT Sleep Setup)).
 Each TWT parameter set specifies the TWT parameters of a broadcast TWT that are valid within a broadcast TWT SP.

-The TWT scheduling STA sets the TWT parameters of each set as described below:
+The TWT scheduling STA sets the TWT parameters of each TWT parameter set as described below:

+The TWT scheduling STA shall set the TWT Request subfield to 0 and the TWT Setup Command subfield to Accept TWT, except that it may set the TWT Setup Command subfield to:

+Reject TWT when the periodic TWT is being terminated or,

+Alternate TWT when the periodic TWT is being modified (#1642, 2621, 1643, 143, 2899)

 The TWT scheduling STA shall set the Trigger field to 1 to indicate a trigger-enabled TWT.
-Otherwise, it shall set the Trigger field to 0.
+Otherwise, it shall set the Trigger field to 0 to indicate an implicit TWT(#1214).

 The TWT scheduling STA shall schedule for transmission a Trigger frame intended to one or more TWT scheduled STAs during a trigger-enabled TWT SP.
-The TWT scheduling STA that intends to transmit additional Trigger frames during a trigger-enabled TWT SP shall set the Cascade Indicaion field of the Trigger frame to 1 to indicate that it will transmit another Trigger frame within the same TWT SP.
-Otherwise, it shall set the Cascade Indicaion field to 0.
+The TWT scheduling STA that intends to transmit additional Trigger frames during a trigger-enabled TWT SP shall set the Cascade Indication field of the Trigger frame to 1 to indicate that it will transmit another Trigger frame within the same TWT SP.
+The TWT scheduling STA shall set the Cascade Indication field to 0 when the Trigger frame is the last Trigger frame of the TWT SP or when the Trigger frame is sent outside of a TWT SP.(#137, 452)NOTE 1—The TWT scheduling STA is not required to schedule for transmission a Trigger frame for the TWT scheduled STA when the broadcast TWT is not a trigger-enabled TWT or when the TWT scheduled STA has sent an OMI A-Control field that has the UL MU disable bit equal to 1 (see 25.8 (Receive operating mode).

+NOTE 2— The Trigger frame can also be an UL MU Response Scheduling A-Control field contained in an MPDU carried in a DL MU PPDU.

+The TWT scheduling STA shall set the Flow Type field to 1 to indicate an unannounced TWT.
+Otherwise, it shall set the Flow Type field to 0 to indicate an announced TWT(#1214, 2616).

+The TWT scheduling STA should schedule delivery of DL BUs during unannounced TWT SPs.

-The TWT scheduling STA shall set the TWT Flow Identifier field according to Table 8.248n1 (TWT Flow Identifier field for a broadcast TWT element).
+The TWT scheduling STA shall set the TWT Flow Identifier field according to Table 9.248l1 (TWT Flow Identifier field for a broadcast TWT element)(#1641).

-The TWT scheduling STA should only send frames that satisfy the TWT flow identifier recommendations listed in Table 8.248n1 (TWT Flow Identifier field for a broadcast TWT element) during the TWT SP(s).
+The TWT scheduling STA should only send frames that satisfy the TWT flow identifier recommendations listed in Table 9.248l1 (TWT Flow Identifier field for a broadcast TWT element)(#1641) during the TWT SP(s).

-The TWT scheduling STA shall set the TWT field to the TSF[TBD X: TBD Y] time at which the first TWT is scheduled.
+The TWT scheduling STA shall set the TWT field to the TSF timer [4: 19](#144) at which the first TWT is scheduled for this TWT parameter set(#1741).